YouShaoze/team-diana.github.io/en/pages/cpci.md

 // In general, you will want to use AI_VoltScale
 ```

-*Note*: you have to specify if you want to sample unipolar or bipolar signal
-during the configuration:
+*Note*: you have to specify if you want to sample unipolar or bipolar signal during the configuration:

 ```c++
 AI_9116_Config(adcCard, MODE, trigMode, 0, 0, 0))
 // MODE could be for instance: P9116_AI_UserCMMD|P9116_AI_UniPolar
 ```
-then you will always have to specify only Unipolar or Bipolar range depending
-on this configuration
+then you will always have to specify only Unipolar or Bipolar range depending on this configuration

 ## cPCI-9116

 ![cPCI-9116](http://www.adlinktech.com/PD/photo/display/cPCI-9116/cPCI-9116_bimg_en_2.jpg)

-The cPCI-9116 card is wired to the following components:

-- IMU
-- Rangefinders

 ### Pinouts